Amaluddin11/Credit-Card-Fraud/README.md

 Credit Card Fraud.ipynb - the notebook showing step by step from data exploration to discussion of the results obtained from the models.

-Credit Card Fraud.html - the html version of the notebook.
+Credit Card Fraud v2.html - the html version of the notebook.

 autoencoder_model.h5 - the model which is saved after training (to avoid long training time).